pathfinder-cm/pathfinder-mono/doc/deployments.md

 - Zookeeper which needs **my_id** information,
 - **zookeeper_hosts** which'll be configured, e.g.: `["0.0.0.0", "2.zookeeper.service.consul", "3.zookeeper.service.consul"]`.

-## Dirty-Apply Deploymeent without Updating Real Containers
+## Dirty-Apply Deployment without Updating Real Containers

 Deployment can be applied to containers without updating the real container state.
 This is only needed for unusual purposes, e.g.:
 - You don't want to disrupt containers even the deployment is changed.